wasawi/devart-template/project_posts/2014-03-20-Vision-for-the-Future.md

 **Feedback about the ideas for future development:**

-	* Allow users to comment and share opinions to improve the application by creating a post in their Google+ account under #Dreamsprawler hashtag.
+	* Allow users to comment and share opinions to improve the application by creating a post in their Google+ account under #Dreamsprawler_comment hashtag.